YPA-Physics/code-ify-physics-2020/README.md

 ## Submission

+### Submission deadline is 21st November

 The submission via GitHub is desired by judges.
 This is easier to look at the code and judge.
 The submitting process contains a few steps(_Note:_ You need a GitHub account to do this.
-If you do not have one you can register from [here][2]):
+If you do not have one you can register from [here][2])

 ### For contestants who are experienced in GitHub and source control systems